multitudes/42-inception/README.md

 Another project for 42 Berlin.

 ## Requirements
-- This project needs to be done on a Virtual Machine.
+This project needs to be done on a Virtual Machine.
+Since we do not have permission to edit the /etc/hosts file on the school computers, we will use a virtual machine to simulate a local network.
+Without being able to edit the /etc/hosts file, we will not be able to access the services via a custom domain name.

+And also required:
-- All the files required for the configuration of your project must be placed in a srcs folder.
+- All the files required for the configuration of my project must be placed in a srcs folder.
-- A Makefile is also required and must be located at the root of your directory.
-It must set up your entire application (i.e., it has to build the Docker images using docker-compose.yml).
+- A Makefile must be located at the root of my directory.
+It must set up my entire application (i.e., it has to build the Docker images using docker-compose.yml).
-- You have to use docker compose.
+- I have to use docker compose.
 - For performance matters, the containers must be built either from the penultimate stable version of Alpine or Debian.
-You also have to write your own Dockerfiles, one per service.
+I also have to write my own Dockerfiles, one per service.

-You then have to set up:
+I have to set up:
 - A Docker container that contains NGINX with TLSv1.2 or TLSv1.3 only.
-- A Docker container that contains WordPress + php-fpm (it must be installed and configured) only without nginx.
+- A Docker container that contains WordPress + php-fpm (it must be installed and configured) only, without nginx.
 - A Docker container that contains MariaDB only without nginx.
-- A volume that contains your WordPress database.
+- A volume that contains my WordPress database.
-- A second volume that contains your WordPress website files.
+- A second volume that contains my WordPress website files.
 - A docker-network that establishes the connection between your containers.
-- Your containers have to restart in case of a crash.
+- The containers have to restart in case of a crash.

 ## Bonus part
 Set up redis cache for your WordPress website in order to properly manage the cache.